SkyeLoft/HTMLBattlepass/README.md

 ## Use cases

-- Publicly roast a friend by forcing fans to grind for the “ultimate” embarrassing image.
+- Publicly roast a friend by forcing them to grind.
 - Make a gag microsite for a meme, product parody, or inside joke.
-- Demonstrate basic gamification mechanics with a darkly comic twist.
+- Demonstrate basic gamification mechanics with a comedic twist.
 - Create a shrine to something mundane and make strangers pay in clicks.

 ## Features